JoseJVS/ngpu_dynamic_network_creation/README.md

 Each model directory contains additional benchmarking and data post processing scripts in order to automatically run simulations and gather the resulting data.
 In particular:
  - ```run_benchmark.py```: Python script based on the original simulation script of the model with additional adaptations for benchmarking, notably the addition of command line argument handling, simulation timers (cf Models sub-section in #INSERT PAPER REF#), and data exporting to json files.
+   - This Python script is meant to be run by the ```benchmark.sh``` script found in each model directory.
+   - To run it individually, examples of local execution and SLURM execution are found in each corresponding ```benchmark.sh```.
  - ```gather_data.py```: Python script designed to collect the data from all of the simulation runs of a benchmark and compute the mean values and the standard deviation of the simulation timers.
+   - This Python script is meant to be run by the ```benchmark.sh``` script found in each model directory.
+   - To run it individually, examples of local execution are found in each corresponding ```benchmark.sh```.
  - ```benchmark.sh```: Bash script to automatically benchmark the model with 10 different random generation seeds and collect the data.
+   - Can be used to run locally or through SLURM with an interactive session.
+     - By default, it is set to run locally.
+To change this, uncomment respective line execution line in script.
+More information can be found in the READMEs of each model directory.

 Individual instructions for each script are given in the respective model directories.